open-pay/openpay-swift-ios/README.md

 ## Installation

 - Download the latest released version (https://github.com/open-pay/openpay-swift-ios/releases/download/v2.0.0/SDK-v2.0.0.zip).
-- Add openpay framework (openpay-v2.0.0.framework) to General -> Linked Framework and Libraries.
-- Add openpay framework (openpay-v2.0.0.framework) to General -> Embeded Binaries.
+- Add openpay framework (Openpay.framework) to General -> Embeded Binaries.
+	- In the popup, click "Add Other..." option
+	- Select the file "Openpay.framework"
+	- Check the option "Copy items if needed"
-- Add webkit framework to Build Phases -> Link Binary With Libraries.
+- Add webkit framework to General -> Linked Framework and Libraries.
+	- Search for "WebKit.framework", select it and click "add"

 ## Usage